 Training Byleth after the Timeskip: how things change

-After the timeskip where time moves on significantly, thanks change at the monastery and for Byleth.
-The good news is that the equivilant of Faculty Training still exists - and it's actually more broad.
-The bad news is that there's a semblence of random chance to it.
+After the timeskip where time moves on significantly, thanks to change at the monastery and for Byleth.
+The good news is that the equivalent of Faculty Training still exists - and it's actually more broad.
+The bad news is that there's a semblance of random chance to it.